wp-plugins/jquery-collapse-o-matic/readme.txt

 * Changed '-member' to '-highlander' because it sounds better.

 = 1.3.3 =
-* Added the ability to have only one member of a group expanded by ading '-member' to the rel attribute value.
+* Added the ability to have only one member of a group expanded by adding '-member' to the rel attribute value.

 = 1.3.2 =
-* Added Expanded attribute that sets the default positon expanded open.
+* Added Expanded attribute that sets the default position expanded open.
 * Added style that moves arrows to the right of the text.

 = 1.3.1 =